 WHAT DO YOU DO WHEN YOUR CAR SEAT EXPIRES?

 TWO SIMPLE WORDS: TOSS IT!

-Parents, don’t be surprised if you shed a tear when that first seat you purchased reaches expiration: it’s a little sad to see them go!
-It is always so much fun remembering how small your little was when they took their first ride in that car seat.
+Parents, don’t be surprised if you shed a tear when that first seat you purchased reaches expiration.
+It’s a little sad to see them go!
+It’s so much fun remembering how small your little was when they took their first ride in that car seat.

-If you are EVER in doubt about the safety or shape of your seat, bring it to the fire-station or any certified safety technician for a safety check-up.
+If you have ANY doubt about the safety or shape of your seat, bring it to the fire-station or any certified safety technician for a safety check-up.
 They can help locate the expiration date for you.
-I myself, am a Child Passenger Safety Tech and I love when parents show me their seats and ask for more information about how they work, if they’re installed correctly and if they’re expired.
+I am a Child Passenger Safety Tech and I love when parents show me their seats.
+Especially when they ask for more information about how they work, if they’re installed correctly and if they’re expired.

 GENERAL RULE OF THUMB: IF NO EXPIRATION DATE IS GIVEN ON THE SEAT, THAT CAR SEAT WILL EXPIRE SIX YEARS FROM THE DATE OF MANUFACTURE.

-And lastly, while borrowing or buying a second-hand car seat is not recommended, if you do get a hand-me-down, make sure you can absolutely-without-a-doubt, answer these four critical questions:
+Lastly, borrowing or buying a second-hand car seat is not recommended.
+However, we realize that sometimes, that’s what works for your family.
+If you are in this situation, make sure you can absolutely-without-a-doubt, answer these four critical questions:

 - Has this car seat ever been in a crash?

 - Are all the parts and pieces still attached to the car seat?